What’s the secret to higher producing—and more productive—sales teams? Data.

 If you want to extract key insights, however, you have to export the data yourself and ad hoc a solution of your own.
 Its design sacrifices functionality for adoption: making it easy for you to implement but difficult for you to get the basic results other sales mapping software provide.

 eSpatial offers many of the exact things you want in your sales mapping software: deep customization, rich data sets (including Census demographic data), territory optimization, and Google Maps integration.
 In many ways, eSpatial is comparable in features to Maptive.

-Where the two solutions differ is this: while Maptive integrates with virtually every spreadsheet and CRM Software, eSpatial only integrates with Salesforce.
+The two solutions differ: while Maptive integrates with virtually every spreadsheet and CRM Software, eSpatial only integrates with Salesforce.
 So, not only is it expensive on its own—$1,295 per year for a single user, and $2,995 for teams (with up to five users), even considering the required Salesforce-eSpatial stack comes with a hefty cost.

 6. Google Maps

 Google Maps is great.
 With its ease of use, free access, Street View, and robust API, Google Maps handily earns the award of “lowest-barrier-of-entry route planner.”
 No wonder sales mapping software solutions like Maptive and eSpatial build their services on Google Maps.